21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 Summer Zervos also first told her story at a press conference with Allred, her attorney, in October 2016.
 She alleges she had a meeting at Trump Tower in 2007 to discuss potential business after she was a contestant on The Apprentice.
 She alleges Trump kissed her on the lips both coming and going.

 Zervos had another meeting with Trump at the Beverly Hills Hotel in Los Angeles, for what she thought was dinner.
 She was brought to his private bungalow, where he was allegedly waiting in his pajamas.
 It started with an open-mouth kiss, she claimed.
 Zervos said she walked away and sat down elsewhere.

-She says she got up again but he grabbed her by the hand and led her towards the bedroom.
+She said that she got up again, but he grabbed her by the hand and led her towards the bedroom.

 Trump denied this in a statement:

 I never met her at a hotel or greeted her inappropriately a decade ago.
 That is not who I am as a person, and it is not how I've conducted my life.

 As for who knew at the time, according to court filings, Zervos told a friend and her parents about the first kisses, and later told her dad about the hotel incident.
 She also told at least one friend the whole story back in 2010.

 Cassandra Searles, former Miss Washington, wrote a Facebook post in June 2016 about her experience at the 2013 Miss USA pageant.
 She never named Trump by name, but she reportedly posted a photo of him on Facebook and wrote:

 Do y'all remember that one time we had to do our on stage introductions, but this one guy treated us like cattle and made us do it again because we didn't look him in the eyes?
 Do you also remember when he then proceeded to have us lined up so he could get a closer look at his property? ...
 I love the idea of having a misogynist as the President.